EddieH80/final-project/README.md

 - SDFs
   - Used to determine the ray's distance between objects in the scene
 - Noise Functions
-  - Used to displace vertices to mimic the effect of a brush stroke
+  - Used to displace vertices and act as threshold for
-- Color Bleeding
+- Toon Shading
-  - Used to mimic the effect of the ink bleeding on the page by directly deforming the geometry using noise
+  - Used to create the general non-photorealistic shading effect
-- Edge Darkening
-  - Taking the difference of the Gaussian blur of the image and the regular image and exponentiating it to darken the edges
-- Gaussian Blur
-  - To add a smear effect in some portions of the scene

 #### Design:
 ![](FlowChart.png)